nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Applying for a TLS certificate issued by a trusted CA is required, because the Security Server does not trust the new automatically generated self-signed certificate by default.
 The Security Server supports disabling certificate verification, but disabling it in production environments is not recommended.
 More information is available in the `[configuration-client]` section of the System Parameters User Guide [UG-SYSPAR](#13-references).

-> **NOTE**: When upgrading from a version < 7.4.0 to a version 7.4.0, the configuration anchor must be re-generated and imported to all the Security Servers to enable downloading global configuration over HTTPS.
+> **NOTE**: When upgrading from a version < 7.4.0 to a version 7.4.*, the configuration anchor must be re-generated and imported to all the Security Servers to enable downloading global configuration over HTTPS.

-> **NOTE**: Starting from version 7.5.0, no need to re-generate the configuration anchor to enable downloading global configuration over HTTPS.
+> **NOTE**: Starting from version 7.5.0, it's not required to re-generate and import the configuration anchor to all the Security Servers to enable downloading global configuration over HTTPS.

 # 6. The Management Requests System
 ## 6.1 Registration Requests